We're an affiliate

 The speed is actually calculated as the number of revolutions per minute, or RPMs, and the recommendations are based on what a real cyclist would do bicycling outdoors.

-If you’re new to spinning, you should be careful not to go above these numbers as many cyclists do in the beginning because they are so anxious to get a good workout.
+If you’re new to indoor cycling, you should be careful not to go above these numbers as many cyclists do in the beginning because they are so anxious to get a good workout.

 Again, build up slowly until you get to the 80 to 110 range.
 It’s best not to take too many of those simulated hills in the beginning because they are much more of a challenge than the flat roads are.